Peter Venables: Awards and recognition

 His awards included one for Distinguished Contributions to Psychophysiology (U.S., Society for Psychophysiological Research, 1987), the Zubin Award for Distinguished Contributions to the Discipline from the Society for Research in Psychopathology (U.S., 1990), Honorary Membership of the Experimental Psychology Society (UK, 1993), an award from the British Association for Cognitive Neuroscience for Outstanding Contributions to British Psychophysiology (UK, 2009), and most recently the Lifetime Achievement Award for Distinguished Contributions to Psychological Knowledge (British Psychological Society, 2014).

 Personal life

-Venable was married in 1948 to Agnes "Ness" Hawkins (d.
-2010), and had two sons, Peter and Andrew.
+In 1948, Venable married Agnes "Ness" Hawkins (d.
+2010), whom he had met during his time in the navy.
+They had two sons, Peter and Andrew.